marklogic-community/grove-node/muir-default-routes/README.markdown

 - contentType: Defaults to 'application/json'.

 - views: Defaults to none (though a 'metadata' view is automatically included).
 Should be an object with a view name as a key.
-Values can either be a call function (which overrides the included READ logic and receives req, res, config, id, and the viewName) or objects specifying a transform, a category, and/or a format.
+Values of the config object can be a `call` function (which overrides the included READ logic and receives req, res, config, id, and the viewName), a `transform`, a `category`, `acceptTypes` (which specifies which types a client must 'Accept'), and/or a `format`.
 Views are accessed with a URL like `/:id/:view`.
 See the muir-core-api for details.

   When no view is specified, an implicit `\_default` view is used, which can be modified by the user, if they pass a configuration for a view with that `\_default` name.